Amsterdam/signals/docs/application-design.md

 StUF and cannot integrate with REST APIs, we provide a minimal stand-in for a SOAP API to SIA.
 This stand-in is implemented on top of DRF and supports only predefined messages that are used by CityControl.
-There is no intention to provide to provide a full implementation of StuF in SIA.
+There is no intention to provide a full implementation of StuF in SIA.
 Furthermore we strive to keep knowledge of external systems outside the core SIA application so the integration with Sigmax/CityControl is implemented in a separate Django app:
 `signals.apps.sigmax`.
 The core application cannot have dependencies on this Django app, but the other way is fine.